 She deals with very complex ideas of sexuality, love and repression.

 The work at times deceptively beautiful resonates with deep conflict, and undercurrents of desire unfulfilled.

 This was the last piece chosen by Rebecca for her TAKEOVER.
-Thank you so much, we appreciate you taking the time to put the day together.
+Thank you again Rebecca, we really appreciate you taking the time to put this day together.